GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 print(variable(arg1, arg2))
 ```

 Not only can it be assigned to variable, but function can also be passed as parameter of the other function.
-Therefore, you can define a function by using another function that’s been already defined.
+Therefore, developer can define new function using already-defined function.

 ### Pure Function